-The best way to come up with a list of subcategories is to think with the mind of a user who just landed on your website and happens to be going round clicking on every single one of the pages and categories you have on site.
+The best way to come up with a list of subcategories is to think with the mind of a user who just landed on your website and happens to be going around clicking on every single one of the pages and categories you have on-site.

 Make the visitor get specific enough as to what they’re looking for under each category.
-That should be the categories you end up with by the end of it all.
+Those should be the categories you end up with by the end of it all.

 With a site hierarchy, you can always create a menu to minimise on the number of clicks one has to make to access the key parts of your website.